MauroGentile/MauroGentile.github.io/_posts/2018-1-10-First_blog.md

-CASE STUDIES
+# Case studies

+## Maximizing Participation – 116th St. Case Study
-As first case, we will focus 116th ST station, which is where Columbia university is located.
-This is representative of the list of stations to foster the gala participation.
+As first case, we will focus 116th ST station, which is where Columbia university is located, as an example of station where to where to pursue gala participation.

 As shown in the below graph, the flow of people is concentrated in the mid-week days and in the late afternoons.
 This is when we should intensify the marketing activity, dimensioning the team accordingly.